NTTLimitedRD/CaaSDeploy/README.md

 **parameters** contains a single JSON element containing the list of parameter names and their descriptions.
 The values for the parameters
 (which will vary per deployment) go in a separate file.

+**existingResources** contains an array of CaaS resources which are _not_ to be deployed as a part of the template, but whose properties should be retrieved for use with the $resources macro.
+Each entry has the following properties.

+* **resourceType**: The type of the CaaS resource.
+Acceptable values (case sensitive) are NetworkDomain, Vlan, Server, FirewallRule, PublicIpBlock, NatRule, Node, Pool, PoolMember, VirtualListener.
+* **resourceId**: A unique identifier for the resource.
+This isn't used by CaaS, but is used to identify the resource with the
+$resources macro.
+* **caasId**: The CaaS unique identifier (GUID) for the resource.

 **resources** contains an array with the list of resources to be deployed.
 Each element in the array has the following properties.

 * **resourceType**: The type of CaaS resource to deploy.
 Acceptable values (case sensitive) are NetworkDomain, Vlan, Server, FirewallRule, PublicIpBlock, NatRule, Node, Pool, PoolMember, VirtualListener.